 I don’t always pack blouses, as I tend to prefer long sleeved tees when I travel.
 But I do think for a business trip they are handy.
 I also think one might do the trick for some of my special leisure activities as well.
 Of course, the one I choose will pack easily and not need much ironing.
 It will also go perfectly under my jacket and other layering tops.
-I love the idea of this polka dot one in an easy pack chiffon:

 Then of course, I am packing my long sleeved tees to pop under cardigans and sweaters, or wear alone on warmer spring days.